kevinuhrmacher/wedding-website/hotel.md

 ### Suite with king-size bed and queen pullout
 $109/night*

-### Suite with two queen-size beds and queen pullout
-For this option, please call the front desk at (703)836-4700 and mention the group — Lexi Schmidt and Kevin Uhrmacher Wedding — to make a reservation.

-$109/night*

 *This rate is for Friday and Saturday nights, but if you’d like to extend your trip it’s also good for three nights before or after, depending on availability.